TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 ## Weapon Classifications

+Objects that block higher classes of damage (anti-vehicle, etc... ) will always block all damage from a weapon of a lower class.

 ### Vehicle Weaponry

 These weapons are built to damage things like ground, air, water, and small spacecraft vehicles at a team, squad, and tactical scale.